-- 1. Pull the window shut while holding the window track with one hand. - 2.
-With the other hand, rotate the latch up until it connects with the track on the window. - 3.
-Press the front side down until it latches. - 4.
+To close the emergency exit double-latched window: Pull the window shut while holding the window track with one hand.
+With the other hand, rotate the latch up until it connects with the track on the window.
+Press the front side down until it latches.
 Repeat the steps for the second latch.